-Results from these studies will help to address the requirements of the Delta MeHg TMDL, as well as USACOE operations and maintenance requirements.
+Results from these studies (due 2016-2017) will help to address the requirements of the Delta MeHg TMDL, as well as USACOE operations and maintenance requirements.

-- Fred Gius and John Nosacka, DWR Div. of Flood Management - Charlie Alpers, USGS mercury scientist needed.
+- Fred Gius and John Nosacka, DWR Div. of Flood Management - Charlie Alpers, USGS mercury scientist

+The Cache Creek Settling Basin needs to be excavated occasionally to maintain its design sediment removal efficiency.
+Partners interested in disposing of soil from the settling basin are needed.
 Such a project could be a win-win situation that supports maintenance of the settling basin by removing accumulated sediments and fill material needed elsewhere.
 Results of these studies would strongly influence future options for operation and maintenance of the basin.